BEST BOOKS OF 2023

 2. Lonely Castle in the Mirror by Mizuki Tsujimura

-Lonely Castle in the Mirror tells the story of Kokoro Anzai, a 13-year-old girl who, due to traumatic events related to bullying, avoids going to school.
-One day, she discovers a magical castle through her bedroom mirror.
-In this castle, she encounters six other teenagers, each dealing with their own struggles, and a mysterious figure known as the Wolf Queen.
-The Wolf Queen sets a quest for them—to find a hidden key within a year, granting a wish to the one who discovers it.
+Lonely Castle in the Mirror tells the story of Kokoro Anzai, a 13-year-old girl who's been avoiding school because of bullying.
+One day, she finds a magical castle inside her bedroom mirror.
+In the castle, she meets six other teens, each facing their own challenges, and the mysterious Wolf Queen.
+The Wolf Queen gives them a quest: find a hidden key within a year, and the one who finds it gets a wish granted.

 Full review : Indonesian edition / English edition / Comparison | Where to buy: Gramedia / Periplus